mavryk-network/taquito/website/versioned_docs/version-17.5.0/drain_account.md

 ## Draining originated accounts (KT1)

-In the following example, we first originate a contract with a starting balance of 8 ꜩ.
+In the following example, we first originate a contract with a starting balance of 8 ṁ.
 Then, we transfer all of its tokens to an implicit account.

 The contract we originate is a `manager contract.` It has a `do` method taking a lambda function as a parameter.
 We call the smart contract by passing a function called `transferImplicit` to its `do` method to transfer its tokens to the implicit address.
 More information on transfers involving originated KT1 addresses can be found [here](https://tezostaquito.io/docs/making_transfers#transfers-involving-originated-kt1-addresses).